plone/training/plone_training_config/instructions.rst

 .. warning::

-    Since Plone 5 is not yet released we are using the current state of Plone 5 as it is being developed.
-To do so our buildout will extend from the `Plone 5 Coredev Buildout <https://github.com/plone/buildout.coredev/tree/5.0>`_ and automatically check out all packages that are currently under development (currently about 80).

-    Because of this, running buildout will take much more time than with a released version of Plone 5.
+    Since Plone 5 is not yet released we are using the most recent release candidate of Plone 5, which currently is RC3.
+Have no fear, as we do not expect any big differences between this RC and the final release.
+So even if you come to the training with RC3 installed, you will be ok.
+Also, if you have installed Plone successfully once, doing it a second time will be much easier and quicker.
+In other words, do not let this stop you from performing the installation as soon as possible.

 Keep in mind that you need a fast internet connection during installation since you'll have to download a lot of data!